7 Best Project Management Methodologies to Use in 2022

 Each methodology has its own advantages and disadvantages.
 Although the list of PM methodologies seems pretty long, you don’t have to know all of them or follow them to the letter.

-But, you need to spend some time to consider your future project’s rules and tools.
+But, you need to spend some time to think your future project’s rules and tools over.
 You can even mix different project management methodologies to create your own way to fit your project better.

 Types of Project Management Methodologies